 Death as an omnipresence

 The denouement profounds the arc of death and reveres it’s entity as an inevitability of Life.
 This time Death is connoted as a non-partial phenomenon.
 Early in the film, VKV tells the theme of his upcoming novel to Abraham.
 The climax of Yathrayude Anthyam mirrors that particular insight.
 The imagery is a cemetery.
 Intellectual or alcoholic, rich or poor―Death hits with the same gravitas.
 The grief, here as well, is subsumed to his daughter.
 What would be her state?
 And, how would VKV handle the trauma of his mentor and Brother-like figure’s demise?
-After a heartbreak it’s all left ambiguous
+After a heartbreak it’s all left ambiguous.

 Yathrayude Anthyam is the most simplest film of the writer, it almost feels like a stretched out slice-of-life episode.
 But the filmmaking is quietly engaging.
 Death is a very melodramatic subject.
 If his contemporaries, Padmarajan in his Moonnam Pakkam, Lohithadas in Bharatham or Dennis Joseph in Akashadoothu among others, treated death and grief with melodrama and exuberant poignance, KG George’s take on the subject―just like any other work of his―is subdued, objective and intellectual.
 The profoundness in his writing is not literary like MT/Lohi, it’s rather rational.
-The frantic revelation either, is unlike Lohithadas; who imbibes truckloads of character driven tension, or Padmarajan; who clings on performative poetry, or Bharathan; who creates visual impacts.
-George’s filmmaking is minimally terrifying, the anxiety is induced by a more shaking Camera and regurgitation of early established visuals―the result is unsettling and heartbreaking.

 But besides his excellence in craft, the screenwriting doesn’t even think of going overboard.
 More often filmmakers place an artist as their central protagonist to take the liberty of self-expression and intellectualism as granted.
 But expression outstages with indulgence most of the time.
 This is right for many popular writers of the new millenium, like Ranjith and Anoop Menon.
 But here George does a miniscule masterclass in writing exchanges that are deeply rewarding and brilliantly clutched to the narrative.
 From topics ranging from cultural evolution, man-women relationships, racial discrimination and technological renaissance, Yathrayude Anthyam has the aroma of both radicalism and humanism that i have only felt before in John Abraham’s Amma Ariyan (1986).

-While over these years, influence or not, there are curious parallels that could be find with Laljose’s Puramkaazchakal based on CV Sreeraman’s short story, adapted as a part of the anthology film Kerala Cafe (2009)―that also was incidentally another story of Death and grief told in the backdrop of a bus journey.
-Lijo Jose Pellissery’s sublime EeMaYau (2019) opens with an image of Vavachan dreaming of his funeral on a Bus Journey, similarly reminded of a scene here.
+Over the years, whether influenced or not, curious parallels emerge with Laljose’s “Puramkaazchakal,” based on CV Sreeraman’s short story and part of the anthology film “Kerala Cafe” (2009).
+Incidentally, both narratives involve death and grief set against the backdrop of a bus journey.
+Lijo Jose Pellissery’s “EeMaYau” (2019) begins with an image of Vavachan dreaming of his funeral during a bus journey, reminiscent of a scene in this film.

 CA Student who’s enthusiastic about films.